cockroachdb/docs/releases/index.md

 The following binaries are not suitable for production environments:

-- **Testing** binaries allow you to test and validate features that will be released in the next major or minor version of CockroachDB.
+- **Testing** binaries allow you to validate the next major or minor version of CockroachDB while it is in development.
+A testing release is categorized by its level of maturity, moving from Alpha to Beta to Release Candidate (RC).
-- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet supported in production.
+- **Experimental** binaries allow you to deploy CockroachDB on architectures that are not yet qualified for production use.

 {% assign sections = site.data.releases | map: "release_type" | uniq | reverse %}
 {% comment %} Fetch the list of all release types (currently Testing, Production) {% endcomment %}